 When the market* (stock and other investments here) crashes, I want to talk to you in straight words about the mainstream.
 This will be an education and most will say: I wish I had listened to you before.
 The Federal Reserve has propped up the stock market with fiat currency and fractional reserve credit created out of thin air (digital entries into bank accounts); and these investments cannot be sustained on fake money and credit (not production) and these malinvestments into stocks will be liquidated with a crash.
-Keynesian economics runs the mainstream; and it is a fraud.
+Keynesian economics runs the mainstream; and it is a fraudulent and deceitful.
 The mainstream does not care about you and me.
 They care about their profits; or satisfying their managing partner.
 Richard Duke

 A PART OF THE REVIEW BY RICHARD DUKE OF THE BOOK: The Skyscraper Curse: And How Austrian Economics Predicted Every Major Economic Crisis of The Last Century

 THE REASONS FOR THE CRASH IN REAL ESTATE PARALLEL THE REASONS THE BLOATED STOCK MARKET AND OTHER AREAS THAT WILL CRASH (SEE NEXT PARAGRAPH).
 Richard Duke

 “The specific details of each crisis change, but economic catalysts have initiated all previous Fourth Turnings and led ultimately to bloody conflict.
 There is nothing in the current dynamic of this Fourth Turning which argues against a similar outcome.
 The immense debt, stock and real estate bubbles, created by feckless central bankers, corrupt politicians, and spineless government apparatchiks, have set the stage for the greatest financial calamity in world history.”